kube-green/kube-green.github.io/docs/install.md

 For example, to deploy the controller in another namespace, change the file [kustomization.yaml](https://github.com/kube-green/kube-green/blob/main/config/default/kustomization.yaml#L2) with the desired namespace name.

+#### RBAC

+At the moment, kube-green is released with a ClusterRole that allows to manage all resources in all namespaces.
+If you want to restrict the access to specific resources, you can change the ClusterRole in the file [role.yaml](https://github.com/kube-green/kube-green/blob/main/config/rbac/role.yaml) accordingly.

 ### Deploy

 To install *kube-green* in the cluster, clone the repository and run